 Happy birthday Antoni Gaudí!
 Or at least that’s what I would shout at you if you were still with us.
 But since you were born in 1852 I’d probably also be saying stuff like, “What was life like before peanut butter & jelly sandwiches?”
-“How did you blow up birthday balloons since helium hadn’t yet been discovered?” or “How excited were you when electricity was invented, huh?!” or at the very least, “Thanks for all the awesome shit.
+“How did you blow up birthday balloons since helium hadn’t yet been discovered?” or “How excited were you when electricity was invented, huh?!” or at the very least, “Thanks for all the awesome stuff.
 But seriously, were your balloons just like, laying around all over the ground full of moist carbon dioxide?”

 In case you don’t know who Antoni Gaudí is I’ll let you in on a little secret – my cat woke me up on the morning of my wedding day by puking on my face.
 Oh you wanted to know about Gaudi?
 OK well it’s not technically a secret but he’s one of the most remarkable architects of all time.
 And perhaps that’s not exactly a fact, but it is a widely felt sentiment; just ask anyone with eyeballs and the ability to see in color.
 Like if I said Kanye West is an arrogant jerk or Nutella is the best thing to happen to pretzel sticks, would anyone dispute that?
 Same sorta thing…